ykdojo/kaguya/README.md

 - It may not get the intention of your instructions right away.
 It's meant to be a conversational tool.
 - If the assistant starts hallucinating, it may be helpful to start a new conversation or limit the length of each file being loaded.

+## API Endpoints

+View API endpoints that allow you to interact with the file system within the Kaguya directory [here](pages/apiEndpoints.md).

 ## Discord

 Feel free to join our Discord server [here](https://discord.com/invite/nNtVfKddDD).